telefonicaid/fiware-orion/doc/manuals/devel/sourceCode.md

 * `ContextAttributeVector`
 * `Metadata`
 * `MetadataVector`
+* etc.

 ### Methods and hierarchy

-These classes (as well as the classes in the library `ngsi10`) all have a standard set of methods:
+These classes all have a standard set of methods:

 * `toJson()`, to render the object to a JSON string.
 This method levarages `JsonObjectHelper` and `JsonVectorHelper` in order to simplify the rendering process.
 This way you just add the elements you needs to print using `add*()` methods and don't